 Speaking about an out-of-hospital cardiac arrest can be incredibly difficult and the impact of the event on the individual, their family and friends can be far-reaching.
 Life After Cardiac Arrest provides support, advice and information in a one-stop directory of real stories told by real people.
 Please check it out and share with your loved ones.

-You can also speak to your GP about your concerns regarding recovery and life after experiencing a cardiac arrest.
+You can also speak to your GP if you have concerns about recovery, wellbeing, or life after witnessing a cardiac arrest.

 Sudden Cardiac Arrest